 After your shower: Put on your compression socks!
 They have been proven to offset delayed onset muscle soreness up to 24 hours after a race or long run.
 This seems to be a constant in the research that has been done on recovery while wearing the socks.
 This benefit has been proven from 10K racing up to the marathon.
 So put them on and try to wear them as much as possible for 24 hours after your long run.
 (Here's more information on compression socks + some suggestions!)

 Don't forget your vitamins!
-Your immune system has also taken a hit after your long run and you are much more susceptible to catching colds and other bugs right after so take at least 500 mg of Vitamin C. You could also include a B12 vitamin to feel more energized!
+Your immune system has also taken a hit after your long run and you are much more susceptible to catching colds and other bugs right after so take at least 500 mg of Vitamin C. I like to use this Vitamin C which is highly soluble and extremely effective!
+You could also include a B12 vitamin to feel more energized!

 2+ hours after long distance running: By this time if you haven't already crashed, it's time for a nap!
 Even if you still need to head off to work for the day if you can get in a quick 20 minute nap that will super start your recovery.
 Sleep really does wonders for your body.
 That's a whole other post in itself.
 But if you can shut your mind down and let your body just focus on repairing any damage that it has taken on during the long run it will make a big, big difference in how you feel and how quickly you will bounce back.
 So try to get 20 minutes of sleep but the longer the better!
 Keep those compression socks on too!

 Before you go to bed for the night: Try to get another round of stretching in.
 Think about lengthening those muscles!
 Not only will this again help to ward of delayed onset muscle soreness but it will also help you sleep better and reduce the chances of you waking up with an awful leg or foot cramp (charlie horse)!